 4. Sleep deprivation decreases mental performance.
 In addition to reduced alertness, lack of sleep can also impair cognition and memory.
 So if you haven’t been getting enough sleep for weeks and months, you can expect to think a little slower and process information less effectively at work and at home.

 5. Sleep disorders can create conflicts in a relationship.
 Sleep disorders can negatively affect the marital bed.
 If you aren’t getting kicked out of bed for snoring, your sleeping problem may become a frequent trigger for fights.
+This happy couple seems to have found a solution.

 6. Sleep disorders may be associated with numerous medical illnesses.
 These include stroke, heart failure, high blood pressure, Attention Deficit Disorder (ADD), and obesity, to name a few.